WondeTade/SimpleMathOperatorsGame/README.md

 1- creates a new window that has fixed number of rows and columns

-2- generates a unique random number that ranges from 1 to row x column x level
+2- generates a unique random number that ranges from 1 to row * column * level

 3- Level 1: is addition - some selected (9 cells, in this case) assigned with a unique random numbers

 4- search for two numbers that add up and gives a result that exists on the window

--> if the result (sum) matches with a number on the window that number eliminated from the window
+-> if the result (sum) matches with a number on the window that number is eliminated from the window

--> the sums adds up on the current score
+-> the sum adds up on the current score

 5- Level 2: addition - the whole cell will be assigned with a unique random number